plone/guillotina/docs/source/design.md

-# DESIGN
+# Design

 This section is meant to explain and defend the design of `plone.server`.

-## JAVASCRIPT APPLICATION DEVELOPMENT FOCUS
+## JavaScript application development focus

 One of the main driving factors behind the development of `plone.server` is to